Debunking the Debunkers

 Your body will tell you when you need hydration

 You may read that the concern over dehydration is overdone and that your body will tell you when to drink.
 In my view this is dangerous thinking.
-This theory may be true at rest, but when you are on an active hike or climb, you may be so focused on route-finding, balancing on rocks or getting up a steep pitch that you ignore subtle signs of dehydration.
-It is much better to get into a habit of taking periodic sips – and this is much easier from a bladder than a bottle you need to dig out of your pack.
+This theory may be true at rest, but when you are on an active hike or climb, you may be so focused on route-finding, keeping up with your mates, balancing on rocks or getting up a steep pitch that you ignore subtle signs of dehydration.
+It is much better to get into a habit of taking periodic sips – and this is much easier from a bladder than a bottle that you need to dig out of your pack.
+See: Importance of Hydration

 High-ankle boots aren’t necessary

-Many sites will say you don’t need boots: they just add expense and weight.
+Many sites will say you do not need boots: they just add expense and weight.
 That may be true for a 30-year-old with strong leg fitness and balance, but for many, the high ankles and sturdiness of boots helps, especially on uneven, rocky trails.
-Also, on descents of any steepness and duration, tightening the laces on the top two lugs of high-ankle boots helps greatly by pulling your toes back from the front of your boots.
+Also, on descents of any steepness and duration, tightening the laces on the top two lugs of high-ankle boots helps reduce blisters on your toes and toenail distress by pulling your toes back from the front of your boots.
 My boots add about 1 ¼ pounds on each foot– but I have never experienced leg fatigue caused by my boots.
-Remember, running shoes weigh something too.
+See: Hiking Boots

 GPS is not enough, bring a compass

-I don’t disagree with this, but the majority of articles are talking about a GPS that shows you where you are.
-I don’t see anyone arguing against what I advocate, which is that even more important is an “emergency GPS.”
-That is a satellite communicator reporting where you are to others including emergency communication with the local Search and Rescue.
+I don’t disagree with this, but most articles are talking about a GPS that shows you where you are.
+For the bigger hike, there should be no arguments against an “emergency GPS,” which is a satellite communicator reporting in real time where you are including emergency communication with local Search and Rescue.
+See: Emergency GPS

 Now for Some Real Myths